Office: (502) 863-7865 | E-mail: gscparks@gscparks.com

 Tumbling: Beginning Level

-Teaches beginning tumbling skills such as rolls, cartwheels, handstands, as well as drills and conditioning to help master these skills.
-This class is perfect for school-aged children who have completed TumbleTots or older children who are new to tumbling.
-Students enrolled in the winter session will preform in the Spring Gymnatics Showcase.
+50-minute class that teaches beginning tumbling skills such as rolls, cartwheels, handstands, as well as drills and conditioning to help master these skills.
+This class is perfect for school-aged children who have completed KinderGym or older children who are new to tumbling.
+Students enrolled in the winter session will preform in the Spring Gymnastics Showcase.

 Class attire: Gymnastic Unitards or leotards.
 No shoes worn in class.
 Hair must be in a ponytail.